Non-aligned information systems

 In order to align these information systems, the choice to use a Canonical Data Model (CDM) is commonplace.
 This results in an immediate question regarding to what extent and to what level of detail a CDM needs to be defined.
 An overly detailed CDM isn’t manageable, but a CDM that is too abstract and superficial isn’t practical either.
 The real challenge lies in creating a balanced, well thought-through CDM, in which exactly the right amount of detail is included.

-As soon as the CDM is defined, regardless of the level of abstractness and depth of the defined details, the immediate next question will be: how would you like your information systems to exchange data with one another?
-There are dozens of hurdles to be overcome, each of them comprising a challenge for your IT-department.
+As soon as a well-balanced CDM is defined, regardless of the level of abstractness and depth of the defined details, the immediate next question will be: how would you like your information systems to exchange data with one another?
+There are dozens of hurdles to overcome, each of them comprising a challenge for your IT-department.

 Import and export formats are an example of such a challenge.
 Major differences can be observed between cases concerning modern information systems supporting RestServices, compared with somewhat old-fashioned systems which purely rely on SOAP formats or systems that only recognize one file interface.